 During the mid to later 1840’s, the Pine Creek settlement experienced the beginnings of Methodist missionary activity.
 The resulting founding of a church at Pine Creek would do much to shape the settlement for the next century.

 John Moguago died in 1863.
 He was buried on the reservation cemetery with his grave marked in the traditional manner by an oak tree (still standing as of 2018).
 The position of Chief was transferred to his uncle, “Old” Pamptopee and then a year later, in 1864, to Phineas Pamptopee.

-In 1889, the $400 annual annuity which the Huron Potawatomi had been collecting since 1845 under the treaty of 1807 was compounded for a lump sum.
+In 1889, the $400 annual annuity the NHBP had been collecting since 1845, from the 1807 Treaty of Detroit, was compounded for a lump sum.
 Individual tracts of land were purchased, resulting in the establishment of East Indiantown.